surveycto/ranking-choices/README.md

 ## Description

-Use this field plug-in so you can rank choices by clicking, tapping, or dragging.
+Use this field plug-in so enumerators can drag to rank choices.
 Define your choices like you usually would, attach this field plug-in, and you're all set!

-Enumerators can rank choices with their preferred method.
-They can tap/click a choice, and then click/tap another choice to swap it with.
-They can also click/tap and hold, then drag over to the choice they would like to swap it with.

 ## Default SurveyCTO feature support